cyberbotics/webots/docs/discord/technical-questions-2021.md

 [action\_controller] AttributeError: 'NoneType' object has no attribute 'send'

 ##### Luftwaffel [Moderator] 12/19/2021 22:38:51
-`@musabcoskun` getReceiver and getEmitter is deprecated, use getDevice instead.
+`@drl_bot` getReceiver and getEmitter is deprecated, use getDevice instead.
 This is a simple example of emitter - receiver communication
 > **Attachment**: [emitter\_receiver\_test.rar](https://cdn.discordapp.com/attachments/565154703139405824/922256696011808848/emitter_receiver_test.rar)